calvingoh/MPSD2-Medicare/README.md

 # MedicareMPSD
-Hi Dr Law, this is our submission for Mobile Programming and Screen Design.
+Hi Dr Law, this is our submission for XBMC3024 Mobile Programming and Screen Design 2 .